Acceptable Use Policy

 The Cabrini University department of Information Technology & Resources is pleased to offer its users access to a variety of electronic communications systems.

-College users are defined as students, faculty, staff and authorized guests.
+University users are defined as students, faculty, staff and authorized guests.
 Electronic communications systems managed by ITR include email, computer systems, and internet access.

 The email and computer systems are the property of Cabrini and subject to acceptable use compliance.
-The operation of these systems relies upon the proper conduct of Cabrini users, who must adhere to acceptable use guidelines.
+The operation of these systems relies upon the proper conduct of Cabrini users, who must adhere to acceptable-use guidelines.

 The use of Cabrini electronic communications systems is a privilege, not a right.